Candidates Tournament 2026: Players, Schedule & Predictions

 Who are the players in the 2026 FIDE Candidates Tournament?

 The eight players are Fabiano Caruana (USA), Hikaru Nakamura (USA), R. Praggnanandhaa (India), Anish Giri (Netherlands), Wei Yi (China), Javokhir Sindarov (Uzbekistan), Andrey Esipenko (FIDE), and Matthias Bluebaum (Germany).
+They qualified through a mix of the 2025 World Cup, Grand Swiss, FIDE Circuit, and rating-based spots.
+It's one of the most internationally diverse Candidates fields in years.

 Who is the favorite to win the 2026 Candidates Tournament?

 Fabiano Caruana is the betting favorite at 5/2, with Hikaru Nakamura second at 11/4.
 R. Praggnanandhaa is widely picked by other grandmasters as a top contender based on his dominant 2025 form, including wins at Tata Steel and the SuperBet Classic.
+You can study the openings these players rely on in the [CheckmateX opening explorer](/openings).

 What is the prize fund for the 2026 Candidates?